henrysting/dptrp1_manager/README.md

 ## Install

+Firstly install the dpt-rp1-py tool with `pip3 install dpt-rp1-py` .
-To install the library run `python3 setup.py install` or `pip3 install .` from
+Then install the library run `python3 setup.py install` or `pip3 install .` from
 the root directory.
 To install as a developer use `python3 setup.py develop` (see [the setuptools docs](http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode))